marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-30-from-microservices-to-kubernetes-with-quarkus-2.markdown

 }
 {% endhighlight %}

-Later in te article I will show how to use these endpoints to implement Kubernetes Liveness and Readiness Probes.
+Later in the article I will show how to use these endpoints to implement Kubernetes Liveness and Readiness Probes.

 # MicroProfile Metrics
-Reliable service of a platform needs monitoring and the Microprofile Metrics specification defines a standard with respect to (base) API path, data types involved, always available metrics and return codes used.
+Reliable service of a platform needs monitoring and the MicroProfile Metrics specification defines a standard with respect to (base) API path, data types involved, always available metrics and return codes used.
 Metrics are different from health checks.
 Health check are primarily targets at quick yes/no response.
 Metrics can help to determine the level of health of a service and provide long term trend data for capacity planning and pro-active discovery of issues.
-Metrics can also help scheduling systems to decide whe to scale the application to run on more or fewer machines.
+Metrics can also help to schedule systems to decide when to scale the application to run on more or fewer machines.
-The MicroProfile Metrics specification defines three kind of metrics:
+The MicroProfile Metrics specification defines three kinds of metrics:
 - base: metrics that all MicroProfile vendors have to provide.
 Are exposed under **/metrics/base**.
 - vendor: vendor specific metrics (optional).
 Each implementation can define own specific metrics on top of the basic set of required metrics.
 Are exposed under **/metrics/vendor**.
 - application: application-specific metrics (optional).
 The developer can implement the own metrics using the API.
 Application specific metrics are exposed under **/metrics/application**.

 MicroProfile Metrics provides a way to register Application-specific metrics to allow applications to expose metrics in the application scope.
-The metrics registration can be done using annotations or programmatically and create new metrics dynamically at runtime.
+The metrics registration can be done using annotations or programmatically to create new metrics dynamically at runtime.
-There are different type of Annotation that can be used, here the list:
+There are different type of Annotation that can be used, here is the list of the main ones:
 - **@Counted**: Denotes a counter, which counts the invocations of the annotated object.
 - **@Gauge**: Denotes a gauge, which samples the value of the annotated object.
 - **@Metered**: Denotes a meter, which tracks the frequency of invocations of the annotated object.